sam-maverick/messageme/README.md

 If you do not intend to use physical devices, then skip to next section.

-You first set up your computer to act as a WiFi access point for the phones to connect to.
-In our lab, the computer is connected to the Internet via an Ethernet cable.
-We used [create_ap](https://github.com/oblique/create_ap/) in NAT mode, so that the phones can reach the Internet without configuring any routing on the computer.
+You first set up your computer to act as a WiFi Access Point for the phones to connect to.
+In our lab, the computer is connected to the Internet via an Ethernet cable (interface eth0).
+We used [create_ap](https://github.com/oblique/create_ap/) in NAT mode, so that the phones can reach both the computer and the Internet without configuring any routing on the computer.
 Below is our template for `/etc/create_ap.conf`, which creates a hidden WiFi.

 ```
 CHANNEL=default